PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 **Ceremony:** congratulations to the 53 PVSA recipients OCC helped certify in 2022!

-Social time -- to get to know the students run organizations.
+Social time -- get to know the students-run organizations.

+Parents are welcome to social in a separate classroom during the event.

 ### Logo designed by [Olando Lin](https://www.linkedin.com/in/olando-lin-3696ab37/)